How to Sight a Rifle Scope in 7 Easy Steps

 Getting the correct scope for your firearm is just as important as knowing how to set it up.
 Shooting conditions and reasons for needing an accurate shot can vary greatly depending on the situation.

-What Are the Steps to Site a Rifle Scope?
+What Are the Steps to Sight a Rifle Scope?

 To learn how to sight in a rifle scope, you’ll want to make sure that you have the correct information, equipment, and you pay close attention to safety.
 Taking the time to set up your scope can greatly improve your shooting experience.
 Follow these seven rifle scope adjustments1 to improve your aim instantly.